-Ask: Who will train my team to use the VDR and how will they be trained?
+Ask: Who will train my team to use the data room and how will they be trained?
 Who will manage the data room throughout its existence?

 Lookfor: brand logo and colors incorporation, interface adjustment, and project templates.

-Ask: To what extent can I customize the VDR?
+Ask: To what extent can I customize virtual data room?
 Is it possible to integrate data from a different provider?